justinjest/python-essentials/assignments/04DataWranglingAndAggregation.md

 ### **Task 10: More Data Wrangling for Football Results**

 This time, you'll have to figure out the steps.
-Starting with the football_results DataFrame you created in Task 10, print out the most recent 10 games for Tunisia.
+Starting with the football_results DataFrame you created in Task 9, print out the most recent 10 games for Tunisia.
 Remember to sort these so that you get the right games.
+Avoid use of "in_place=True", as you may get annoying warnings.
+It is often better to create a new DataFrame and store the result.

 ### **Submit the Notebook for Your Assignment**